-Sponsored by: WFU Office of Jewish Life (part of Chaplain's Office) and Hillel go.wfu.edu/mazalwake
+Sponsored by: Office of Jewish Life (part of Chaplain's Office) and Hillel go.wfu.edu/f101mazalwake

-MazalWAKE is a fun three-day pre-orientation to college and to Jewish life at WFU.
+MazalWAKE is a fun, three-day preorientation to college and to Jewish life at Wake Forest.

-Once you move into your residence hall on Sunday, you and your parents are invited to a Bagel Brunch at Hillel, where the parents and students get to know each other.
-Then the students will head off with the Hillel leaders for a day full of exciting activities, while the parents will have a special session with Jewish faculty and staff.
+Once you move into your residence hall on Sunday, you and your parents are invited to a Bagel Brunch at Hillel, where parents and students get to know each other.
+Then the students will head off with the Hillel leaders for a day full of exciting activities.